pykickstart/pykickstart/docs/kickstart-docs.rst

     Same as --noformat, above.

+``--mkfsoptions=``

+    Specifies additional parameters to be passed to the program that makes a filesystem on this partition.
+No processing is done on the list of arguments, so they must be supplied in a format that can be passed directly to the mkfs program.
+This means multiple options should be comma-separated or surrounded by double quotes, depending on the filesystem.

 The following example shows how to create a BTRFS volume from member partitions on three disks with subvolumes for root and home.
 The main volume is not mounted or used directly in this example -- only the root